How to Manage Microsoft Licensing in Certero

 3. Retail transactions may be entered without part numbers.

-4. Select the License Type to determine which compliance grid receives the entitlements.
+4. Select the Licence Type to determine which compliance grid receives the entitlements.

 5. Save the transaction.

-Retail transactions carry additional audit risk (e.g., proof of purchase).
-Where possible, use Volume License transactions instead.
+Retail transactions carry additional audit risk (e.g. proof of purchase).
+Where possible, use Volume Licence transactions instead.

 An MLS import quickly populates your Microsoft entitlements in bulk.
 Agreements are automatically created during import as needed.

-1. Obtain your Microsoft License Statement.
+1. Obtain your Microsoft Licence Statement.
 Only English-language statements are supported.

 2. Navigate to Microsoft Licensing > Import.